markszabo/markszabo.github.io/_posts/2025-11-14-cycling-all-around-japan.md

 * Reaching Gunma for a `Danbe Yogurt Mango Frappuccino® Blended Cream` (a fancy mango yoghurt)
 * Finishing the day with a `Raisama Pachipachi Chocolate Frappuccino® Blended Cream` in Tochigi, before catching the train back to Tokyo

 Overall it still took 180 km and a full day to cover all of this.
-But the hardest part wasn't the distance, or the navigation, but the fact that I drunk all 6 of the drinks.
+But the hardest part wasn't the distance, or the navigation, but the fact that I drunk most of the drinks.
 Each of them being up to 500 kcalories of pure sugar messed with my body in a way no other bike ride did.
 So this ride goes to the list of things that was fun once, but I won't do it again.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="5603589307" data-style="standard"></div>